What Are Energy Efficiency Grants?

 - No repayment required, 100% grant funded

-- Means-tested benefits required (see eligibility below)
+- No means-tested benefits required

 Who Qualifies for a Grant?